 I kept every one of those emails.
 Not as motivation.
 As data.

-The first 50 rejections
+The first round of rejections

 My early emails were terrible.
 Long, unfocused, trying to cover everything I could possibly speak about.
 I pitched myself as a “leadership and resilience and advocacy and business speaker.”
 That’s not a pitch.
 That’s a word salad.